More to Explore

 Date: November 20, 1919 (Signed): Kim Fong.

 On 1 October 1963, seventy-two year old Kim Fong—husband, father, business person, veteran—passed away in Sacramento.
-The obituary, published in The Sacramento Bee later that day captured some of the esteem in which his family and friends helds man:
+The obituary, published in The Sacramento Bee later that day captured some of the esteem in which his family and friends held this man:

 Fong--In this city, October 1, 1963, Kim Fong, dearly beloved husband of Ngon Thin Fong, loving father of Chester and Jong Fong, survived by seven grandchildren, a native of China, aged 72 years [passed away].
 [He was] a member of San Francisco, Cathay Post [of the] American Legion…Internment [will be in the] Sacramento County Veterans Cemetery.

 In these brief lines, the highpoints of Kim Fong’s life appear clearly.
-He was a man dedicated to his family and an enthusiastic patriot who was, nevertheless, proud of his Chinese heritage, and he was a veteran and active member of the American Legion.
-He rests now in the Sacramento Veterans Cemetery where flowers are still placed on his grave—his wife’s stone featuring a photograph of Kim in his uniform of the First World War.
+He was a man dedicated to his family and an enthusiastic patriot who was, nevertheless, proud of his Chinese heritage.
+He was a veteran and active member of the American Legion.
+He rests now in the Sacramento Veterans' Cemetery where flowers are still placed on his grave—his wife’s stone featuring a photograph of Kim in his uniform of the First World War.